matti/ConcurrentKit/README.md

 Concurrency made easy with promise/future like syntax for OS X and iOS.
 This library greatly simplifies the work need to make async task in objc.
 This library eliminates the rightward drift problem created when chaining multiple block based async task together.

-It is important to note, while this borrows from promises their syntax, it is not designed as a A+ compliant promise library.
+It is important to note, while this borrows from promises their syntax, it is not designed as an A+ compliant promise library.
 I was inspired to create this library after seeing [mxcl](https://github.com/mxcl) promiseKit library.
 If you want a compliant promise library, check it out [here](https://github.com/mxcl/PromiseKit).

 The best way to explain what the library does is through examples.
-## examples ##
+## Examples ##

 ```objc
     DCTask *task = [DCTask new];